osethan/Simpsons_Blog/README.md

-# blog
+# Simpsons blog
-Come one come all and read my blog
+Read and comment about your favorite Simpson family